ccarrero/PureStorage/README.md

 # PureStorage
-Scripts I use for Pure Storage FA arrays.
+Scripts I use for Pure Storage FA.
 Use under your own responsability!! :-)